 My doctoral thesis, from the University of South Wales (July 2016) examines the BBC and its impact upon the television drama production ecology in Wales and Scotland between the years 2003-2013.
 It offers original primary research that captures the voices of those working within the BBC and independent institutions to assess the ways in which they interpret, negotiate and implement key BBC policy initiatives as well as other non-policy factors related to the representation of the UK's nations and regions.
 The research also analyses the ways in which Wales and Scotland are represented within BBC fictional content during this period of time.

 1st Class BA (Hons) Broadcast Media and Popular Culture

 PGCE in Post Compulsory Education and Training (PCET)

 PhD 'Beyond the M25: BBC Television Drama in Wales and Scotland (2003-2013)

-For more information on Media at Cardiff Met see: http://www.cardiffmet.ac.uk/education/courses/Pages/BA-Media-Joint-Honours.aspx
+For more information on Media and Communications at Cardiff Metropolitan University, please visit: https://www.cardiffmet.ac.uk/education/courses/Pages/Media-and-Communications-BA-(Hons)-Degree.aspx

 For more information on MA Specialist Journalism at Cardiff Metropolitan University, please visit: https://www.cardiffmet.ac.uk/education/courses/Pages/Specialist-Journalism---MA.aspx